-The ‘cold’ day before yesterday was much better at -13 degrees, our evening walk took us to Stiles Cove, which is an ocean inlet a few kilomters from our home with a pebble beach and a steep drop-off with some waterfalls.
-This time of year though, this scenic cove along the East Coast Trail is frozen solid, the grey pebble beach is hidden beneath the snow and the waterfalls have turned into cascading strands of ice.
+That -13° walk the other day took us to Stiles Cove, a small cove just a few kilometers from our home with a pebble beach and steep cliffs with some waterfalls.
+This time of year, this beautifully scenic cove along the East Coast Trail is frozen solid, the pebble beach is hidden beneath the snow and the waterfalls have turned into cascading strands of ice.

-The surface of the snow has frozen back over after yesterday’s thaw, so you either have to wear those silly cartoon snow-shoes or trod it down it with every step and hope it’s still trail your walking on and not water or shrubbery.
-That happened anyway though, a few times I chose a path that appeared to be trail because of the lack of bushes and rocks, after a while it’s rather comical to realize you’re walking on an iced over river.
-Luckily they are narrow and shallow rivers, and after puncturing the snow I’ve cracked through the ice below it only a few times, always with a broad grin of recognition on my face.
+The surface of the snow has frozen back over after yesterday’s thaw, so you either have to wear snowshoes to stay on top or puncture it with every step and hope it’s still trail you’re walking on and not water or shrubbery.
+That happened anyway though, a few times I chose a path that appeared to be trail because of the lack of bushes and rocks, after a while it’s rather comical to realize you’re walking on a frozen stream.
+Luckily these streams are narrow and shallow, and after puncturing the snow I’ve cracked through the ice below it only a few times, always with a broad grin of recognition on my face.

 The few times I’ve wandered off the trail into the undergrowth were much harder; you can’t see you’re leaving the trail or river, it’s all uniformly white and sparkling, but you know you’ve hit the undergrowth when after puncturing the snow with your boots, you sink down up to your knees in hard snow.
 Then, the going gets tough: you have to pull up your leg out of the first hole, you can’t put it forward or backwards because the surface of the snow is too hard, you have to raise your leg up high, fling it forward and puncture a new hole to get ahead.
 It’s very arduous but invigorating, especially when the wind picks up a few icy gusts of cold powder and pelts your face with it as you rest in your boots, ankered up to the knees in a solid plane of ice.

-I guess christmas came early for me 🙂
+I guess christmas came early for me! 🙂